aristanetworks/avd/docs/user-manual/avd-aap.md

 === "Click on EE"

-    Scroll down on the left pane, and under `Administration`, click on `Execution Environments`.
+    Scroll down on the left pane, and under `Automation Execution > Infrastructure`, click on `Execution Environments`.

     ![Select execution environment](../_media/getting-started/aap-avd/select-ee.png)

 === "EE - Add"

-    In the new pane, click on `Add`.
+    In the new pane, click on `Create execution environment`.
 You can also see the built-in EEs installed with AAP.

     ![Select add](../_media/getting-started/aap-avd/select-add-ee.png)